 Smooth User-Facing Flows

 Logging in or registering to your site are done in a minimal number of steps which cover all the main login scenarios, with built-in indicators for password strength and email confirmation, to minimize friction, eliminate frustration, and increase registration and conversion rates.
 In addition, users can log in with their social network accounts, an option that is proven to simplify the process and increases the number of users even further.
 Gigya's out-of-the box flows ensure that users are not threatened or discouraged at any stage by a tiresome loop or endless forms with mysterious requirements.
-The default flows are referred to as Screen-Sets , meaning groups of user-facing screens which contain a logical flow.
+The default flows are referred to as UI Builder , meaning groups of user-facing screens which contain a logical flow.
 The design is responsive so that signing in can be performed easily from any device.
 RaaS is supported in all standard browsers, and includes native mobile support.

 - Profile update

 - Account linking (to prevent duplicate accounts in case a user logs in with a social account and also creates a site account in a separate registration session).

 See Screen-Sets for a full description of the flows.

 Example of a Login Process